JonBons/sqfc/README.md

 sqfc
 =====

-SQF Parser based on Squint for tools like SublimeLinter.
+SQF Parser using Squint for tools like SublimeLinter.

 Code forked from [gluac](https://github.com/cartman300/gluac) and modified for Squint's SQF Parser.